Bartleby2718/cs4501/Project5.md

 ### Access Log ###

 To keep track of the number of views each item has, we will create a log file that keeps track of which users view which item.
-The access log should be in the form of a file with two columns of values where each row consists of a user-id and an item-id representing an item page view by a logged in user.
-Similar to the new listing implementation, every time a page view occurs you will need to push the two relevant values (user-id and item-id) to Kafka from the experience layer and have another batch container/script consume the page-view and write/append it to the aforementioned running log file.
-To get this data into Elasticsearch, you will have a python file within your batch container that periodically parses the access log, counts the number of views for each listing, and updates the view count for each listing in Elasticsearch.
+The access log should be in the form of a file with two columns of values where each row consists of a `user-id` and an `item-id` representing an item page view by a logged in user.
+Similar to the new listing implementation, every time a page view occurs you will need to push the two relevant values (`user-id` and `item-id`) to Kafka from the experience layer and have another batch container/script consume the page-view and write/append it to the aforementioned running log file.
+To get this data into ElasticSearch, you will have a python file within your batch container that periodically parses the access log, counts the number of views for each listing, and updates the view count for each listing in ElasticSearch.

 Implementation